ashfurrow/blog/source/blog/2016-02-26-empathetic-civilization.html.markdown

 Think about that: not only is this an effective means of improving academic performance, but it's _more_ effective the more it's needed.
 As far as bang-for-buck analysis of educational tools go, this is a no-brainer!

 But consider the last nugget: students who _only_ learned of the achievements of these scientists _got worse_.
 That's remarkable – it suggests that not only does normalizing struggle _help_ students, but failing to do so actually _harms_ students.
-The implications are striking: not only is empathetic this approach an effective way of helping students, but the educational status quo actually does more harm than good.
+The implications are striking: not only is this empathetic approach to education an effective way of helping students, but the educational status quo actually does more harm than good.

 ---